St Patrick's Day: Irish and Latinos Have More in Common than you Think

 The San Patricios Batallion

-Over the years, his popularity mostly remained within Ireland until the large Irish migration to America.
+Over the years, Saint Patrick's popularity was mostly contained within Ireland until the large Irish migration to America.
 In the mid and late 1700s, the Irish were migrating to America in pursuit of a better life.
 This meant the Irish brought their traditions of celebrating St. Patrick’s Day.
 Given the support that the Irish were giving Americans in fighting the English, the holiday became part of American culture.

 A second wave of migration during the famine years of the mid-1800s resulted in over two million people leaving Ireland.
 They migrated to various parts of the world, with a heavy concentration in the Americas, including Latin America and the Caribbean.
 The Irish migration to Spanish-speaking countries was often influenced by the shared traditions, values, and customs of the shared governing religion of Catholicism.